NY to let teachers report student safety concerns to judge

-Fellow Democrat and U.S. House Speaker Nancy Pelosi joined Cuomo for the bill signing in Manhattan.

-The bill passed the Legislature earlier this year.
-Supporters say it could prevent school shootings, suicides and other tragedies by empowering teachers to report concerns about troubled students.
-A judge could then order a mental evaluation of the student and direct the removal of any firearms in the student’s home.
+A judge would have the power to order a mental evaluation of the student and direct the removal of firearms from his or her home under the new law, which passed the Legislature earlier this year.

+Cuomo signed the bill into law at a Manhattan event alongside U.S. House Speaker Nancy Pelosi, who praised the legislation as a smart approach to gun control and school safety.
+The two Democrats were also joined by a Long Island couple whose son, Scott Beigel, was a teacher killed in last year’s school shooting in Parkland, Florida, and by Mark Barden, the father of a 7-year-old boy slain in the 2012 Sandy Hook school massacre in Newtown, Connecticut.

-Pelosi praised the new law in New York and said the House would soon vote on a bill expanding federal background checks for gun sales.
+Pelosi said the U.S. House will be taking up legislation this week that would expand the federal background check system for gun sales.

+“I want the families to know that this will not end here,” Pelosi told the audience.
+“We have more to do but it’s not about taking guns away from people, it’s just making sure that the law is effective.”

+Lawmakers in New York have passed a handful of other gun-control related bills this year that await Cuomo’s signature, including ones banning teachers and other school employees from bringing firearms onto school grounds, and one that would extend the waiting period from three days to 30 days after an inconclusive background check before a gun can be purchased.

 Copyright © 2019 The Washington Times, LLC.